josephcheel/42-Libft/README.md

 <img align="right" width="150" src="https://github.com/josephcheel/readme/blob/main/resources/125_Success.png">

 ### What is the the project about
-The project is about recoding some C basic functions.
-The first part has some functions from ***libc***, and the second part are functions that either not in the libc, or that are part of it but in a different form.
+The project involves re-coding certain fundamental C functions.
+The first part covers functions from ***Libc***, while the second part includes functions that are either not present in libc or are part of it but in a different form.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/danger.svg">
 >   <img alt="Danger" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/danger.svg">
 > </picture><br>
 >
-> The project should compile the Mandatory and Bonus separately, but in this version is unified to make use of the whole library on other projects more easily
+> The project should compile the Mandatory and Bonus sections separately.
+However, in this version, they are unified to make use of the entire library more easily in other projects.

 ## General Instrucctions